 - Call 101 to make a non-emergency report to the police.

 - To report anonymously call Crimestoppers on 0800 555 111.

 Who else can help?

-If you feel unable to report it then speak to someone for advice e.g. teacher, youth worker, someone at your place of worship or a community group or another organisation.
+If you feel unable to report a hate crime or incident then speak to someone for advice, e.g. teacher, youth worker, someone at your place of worship or a community group or another organisation.